-Minidoka Internment Camo - Hunt High School Year Book - 1943
+Minidoka Internment Camp - Hunt High School Year Book - 1943

 MINIDOKA INTERNMENT CAMP - HUNT HIGH SCHOOL YEAR BOOK

 NO WATER!
 NO SCHOOL!
 WE STAND ON THE THRESHOLD OF A NEW WORLD!

 The following very scarce Japanese Internment Camp Memoirs for the first graduating class of Minidoka Internment Camp has come into stock and I thought it may be of interest to you.
 At the camp there were 2 elementary schools and a high school.
 This class year book for the year 1943 shows the people and activities at Hunt High School WITH IN the Minidoka incarceration camp.